prismdreamfactory/chenco-wp/wp-content/plugins/wp-smushit/readme.txt

 - Incorrect Size Image Detection – Quickly locate images that are slowing down your site
 - Directory Smush – Optimize images even if they are not located in the media library
 - Automated Optimization – Asynchronously auto-smush your attachments for super fast compression on upload
-- Without Monthly Limits – Optimize all of your images up to 5MB in size free forever (no daily, monthly, or annual caps)
+- Unlimited & Free – Optimize all of your images up to 5MB in size forever (no daily, monthly, or annual caps)
 - Gutenberg Block Integration – View all Smush stats directly in image blocks
 - Multisite Compatible – Both global and individual Multisite settings
 - Process All Your Files – Smush will process PNG, JPEG and GIF files for optimum results